Best Surgical Bras after Breast Surgery

 4 Products

-Surgeon designed surgical bras for breast augmentation, breast lift, breast reduction, and breast reconstruction.
+Surgeon-designed surgical bras for breast augmentation, breast lift, breast reduction, and breast reconstruction.
 These post operative bras support healing, reduce pressure on incisions, and protect your result.
-As plastic surgeons focused on breast surgery, we created LaBratory Bras to give patients a secure and comfortable recovery option for the first weeks of healing.
 This collection helps you choose the right surgical bra with reliable compression, adjustable support, and soft materials for early comfort.

 4 items